 Here's a look at a few top gay-friendly hotels and inns in Jacksonville, Florida.
 Also note that Jacksonville is just a 45-minute drive southwest of Amelia Island, which has both luxury resorts and gay-friendly historic inns and it's a 45-minute drive northwest of historic St. Augustine, which has a number of gay-owned and gay-welcoming inns and B&Bs.

 See the Amelia Island and Fernandina Beach Gay-Friendly Resorts and Inns Guide for ideas on where to stay on that scenic barrier island northeast of Jacksonville and the St. Augustine Gay-Friendly Resorts and Inns Guide for ideas on that charming community just down the coast.

 For more on dining out and bar-hopping, visit the Jacksonville Gay Nightlife Guide.

-Both gay-friendly and extremely close to most of the gay bars in Jacksonville, the historic Riverdale Inn (1521 Riverside Ave., 904-354-5080) is a handsome shingle-style Queen Anne Victorian a block from scenic Winter Point on the St. Johns River as well as leafy and lush Memorial Park.
-There are 10 artfully appointed suites and rooms to choose from, all with furnishings and decorative schemes that recall the turn-of-the-20th-century era during which the inn was constructed.
-Tiled showers, climate control, spa robes, and flat-screen TVs are among the more modern perks, and rates include a full breakfast each morning featuring omelets, waffles, pancakes, and other goodies.
+Both gay-friendly and extremely close to most of the gay bars in Jacksonville, the historic Riverdale Inn is a handsome shingle-style Queen Anne Victorian a block from scenic Winter Point on the St. Johns River as well as leafy and lush Memorial Park.
+There are ten artfully appointed suites and rooms to choose from, all with furnishings and decorative schemes that recall the turn-of-the-20th-century era during which the inn was constructed.
+Tiled showers, climate control, spa robes and flat-screen TVs are among the more modern perks, and rates include a full breakfast each morning featuring omelets, waffles, pancakes, and other goodies.